real-watson/linux-basic/README.md

 # linux-basic
-The procedure of learning linux about Embeded system designer
+The procedure of learning linux about Embeded System Designer